agroza/aif/README.md

 Audio Interface Program

 ## Synopsis
-This repository contains the MS-DOS driver source code for my DIY [ISA Audio Interface](http://www.alexandrugroza.ro/microelectronics/system-design/isa-audio-interface/index.html) card that you cand find on the [Microelectronics](http://www.alexandrugroza.ro/microelectronics/index.html) page on my site.
+This repository contains the MS-DOS driver source code for my DIY [ISA Audio Interface](http://www.alexandrugroza.ro/microelectronics/system-design/isa-audio-interface/index.html) card that you can find on the [Microelectronics](http://www.alexandrugroza.ro/microelectronics/index.html) page on my site.

 The program allows the setup and initialization of the audio interface hardware while also providing a stereo volume mixer.
 I programmed all this into one single MS-DOS executable file of roughly 45 Kb.
 If this file is further compressed, then its size decreases to about 20 Kb.
 Which is pretty much awesome.